What are the characteristics of closed-end funds (CEFs) and how can you identify attractive candidates to earn a profit

 There are some key differences between an open-end mutual fund and a closed-end fund.
 The first major difference is open-end mutual funds only trade at the end of the market day.
 Whereas, closed-end funds trade on a stock exchange throughout the trading day in a similar manner as exchange-traded funds (i.e. ETFs) or individual stocks.

-A second key difference is closed-end funds have a fixed number of common shares outstanding while an open-end mutual fund issues or redeems new shares at the end of the market trading day.
+A second key difference is closed-end funds have a fixed number of common shares outstanding while an open-end mutual fund issues and redeems new shares at the end of the market trading day.
 As investors seek to invest more money into an open-end mutual fund, the fund sponsor will create new shares to meet the demand.
 Likewise, as investors seek to exit the open-end mutual funds, the fund sponsor redeems shares.

 With a closed-end fund, investors buy the fund by purchasing shares in the secondary market through their brokerage account, just like they would for an individual stock or ETF.
 Demand to buy or sell shares of closed-end funds leads to price fluctuations in those shares.

 The exception to this practice of buying closed-end fund shares in the secondary market is when a new closed-end fund is launched or when an existing closed-end fund wants to raise additional money to invest.
 In those cases, the closed-end sponsor will offer shares to investors through an initial public offering or a secondary offering.
 Individuals can purchase those newly issued shares through their brokerage account.
 Examples of closed-end fund sponsors include Eaton Vance and Nuveen.